mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 ## Activity 1: Collaborative research

+1. In Box, open the Boxnote in ```DH102-f17-data/Unit3_Spatial``` with your table number.
+2. Work as a group to add resources to every category listed below.
+3.

 Contribute to a collaborative research document on Box.

 * Scour our readings + project websites